rosivolgarin/rosivolgarin/README.md

 - 👋 Hi, I’m @rosivolgarin
 - 👀 I’m interested in xtech
-- 🌱 I’m currently learning metaverse, data science and more
+- 🌱 I'm currently coding and overcome everyday challengers
 - 💞️ I’m looking to collaborate on high performance teams
 - 📫 How to reach me rosi.volgarin@gmail.com or www.rosi.com.br